How to Tell if You Need a New Clutch for Your Car

 What happens when your clutch goes out while driving?

 There are many stages leading up to a clutch's total failure.
-When symptoms start (such as the ones listed above), they are often subtle and will worsen over time.
+When symptoms start, they are often subtle and will worsen over time.
 Most people stop driving and seek a replacement long before the clutch completely goes, which is the right thing to do.
 But what happens when it finally gives up the ghost?

 Your clutch connects the transmission and the engine.
 When it breaks, so does this connection, which leaves you unable to control your vehicle correctly.
 Not only is this dangerous, but if you continue driving, it could also cause further damage to components such as the starter motor and gearbox.